Do Students in the UK Have a Gambling Problem?

 The UK’s student gambling figures – you are not alone!

 Online betting is a fast-growing trend among young adults in the UK.
-Students are especially susceptible; in fact, according the National Union of Students, about 59% of university students have gambled within the last year.
+Students are especially susceptible; in fact, according to the National Union of Students, about 59% of university students have gambled within the last year.
 About one in eight will eventually gamble more than they can afford to lose, with nearly 10% of UK students having used student loan money to gamble at least once.

 How do young people get sucked into this cyclic behaviour?
 One widely-cited rationale is money.
 The financial pressures of supporting oneself through school can tempt users to see gambling as a quick way to get cash.
 However, entertainment and the excitement of betting are also common motivations.
 It may seem harmless at first, but a leisure activity can turn into an addiction easily.